-Returning to the camp the old squaw set up a hue and cry, which brought about the speedy organization of a well-armed posse to endeavor to capture the murderer.
+Returning to the camp, the old squaw set up a hue and cry, which brought about the speedy organization of a well-armed posse to endeavor to capture the murderer.
 Red Eye, the tracker, led the hot pursuit.
-Day and night continued the chase, first through the flaming red sandstones of the Valley of Fire, then up the Meadow Valley Wash to Cave Springs and back again toward the Muddy River.
+Day and night continued the chase through the flaming red sandstones of the Valley of Fire, then up the Meadow Valley Wash to Cave Springs and back again toward the Muddy River.

 Bonelli had relays of men to provide food and water for the pursuers, as he was determined that the miscreant should not again escape.

 The track was lost and found, then lost and found again.
-Mouse was using every art of concealment, but the tireless Red Eye never gave up the trail.
+Mouse used every concealment art, but the tireless Red Eye never gave up the trail.

 After nearly two weeks of hide and seek, the posse cornered Mouse early one morning at a lonely water hole on a gypsum flat near the Muddy River.
 Here the outlaw made his last stand.